-I am super excited to share this nightstand makeover with you today!
+I am super excited to share this makeover with you today!

 For one, I love how this project turned out and I will enjoy sharing a new paint method with you.

-But also, I get to partner with 4 other great bloggers in showcasing Fusion Metallics while also offering a fantastic giveaway–it doesn’t get much more fun than that.
-GIVEAWAY NOW CLOSED.
+But also, I get to partner with 4 other great bloggers in showcasing the Fusion Mineral Paint Metallics while also offering a fantastic giveaway–it doesn’t get much more fun than that.

 If you’ve missed the pub about the Metallic line from Fusion, let me fill you in a bit.